 The first image to be uploaded into the contest is meant to represent your design.
-This image will be seen publicly in our contest entries gallery when the ratings phase of the contest begins.
+This image will be seen publicly in our contest entries gallery when the rating phase of the contest begins.
 What you should do with the banner is make your design look appealing and eye-catching.
 Show it off a little!
-One popular way to do this is to feature your design prominently within the space and then overlay a mock-up on a t-shirt off to the side or in the corner; this way raters can see the detail of your work, as well as what any possible final product might look like.
+One popular way to do this is to feature your design prominently within the space and then overlay a mock-up on a t-shirt off to the side or in the corner; this way people rating your work can see the details, as well as what any possible final product may look like.
 You will need to upload a minimum of one image.
 You have the option to upload up to three more images to represent your design.

 NOTE: Present your artwork as clearly and simply as possible.
 If you leave the image upload blank, it will affect the way your design appears during the ratings phase (either an error image will appear or your design will not appear at all)

 If you have any further questions about it, please download our Submission Kit, it shows you a step-by-step guide on how to make a proper banner.